awsdocs/amazon-dynamodb-developer-guide/doc_source/CodeSamples.DotNet.md

 1. In **AWS Access Credentials**, choose **Use existing profile**, choose your credentials profile from the list, and then choose **OK**\.

-   If this is your first time using Toolkit for Visual Studio, choose **Use a new profile** to set up your AWS credentials\.
+   If this is your first time using the AWS Toolkit for Visual Studio, choose **Use a new profile** to set up your AWS credentials\.

 1. In your Visual Studio project, choose the tab for your program's source code \(`Program.cs`\)\.
 Copy the code example from the documentation page into the Visual Studio editor, replacing any other code that you see in the editor\.